Exact simulation of continuous max-id processes with applications to exchangeable max-id sequences: Introduction

-The intensity measure $\mu(\cdot):=\e\lk N(\cdot) \rk$ of the PRM $N$ is known as the exponent measure of $\bmX$ and it uniquely characterizes its distribution.\\ The ideas of our simulation algorithm for $\bmX$ stem from \cite[Algorithm 1]{schlathermodelsmaxstable2002,dombryengelkeoestingexactsimmaxstable2016}, who have provided an exact simulation algorithm for continuous max-stable processes, which constitute the subclass of continuous max-id processes for which the $\bmX^{(i,n)}$ in (\ref{eqnmaxidrep}) can be chosen as scaled i.i.d.\ copies of $\bmX$.
-The key ingredient of their simulation algorithms is the PRM representation of $\bmX$ in (\ref{eqnmaxidrepasprm}).
-They exploit results from \cite{dombryeyiminkoconddist2013} about the conditional distribution of a specific decomposition of the PRM $N$ to simulate only those functions which are relevant to determine the values of $\bmX$ at certain locations $t_1,\ldots,t_d$ and approximate the whole sample path of $\bmX$ via these maximizing functions.
-We generalize these ideas in our simulation algorithm for continuous max-id processes.
-The idea of our simulation algorithm can be summarized as follows. \begin{enumerate} \item Simulate those functions $\lc f^{(1)}_j\rc_{1\leq j\leq k_1}$ which maximize (\ref{eqnmaxidrepasprm}) at location $t_1$. \item For $n=2,\ldots,d$: Given the maximizing functions at locations $t_1,\ldots,t_{n-1}$, we only simulate those functions $\lc f^{(n)}_j\rc_{1\leq j\leq k_{n}}$ which possibly contribute to the maximum in (\ref{eqnmaxidrepasprm}) at location $t_{n}$. \item We use $\hat{\bmX}=\max_{\{1\leq j\leq k_n,1\leq n\leq d\}} f^{(n)}_j$ to approximate the sample path of $\bmX$ and additionally obtain $(X_{t_1},\ldots,X_{t_d})=(\hat{X}_{t_1},\ldots,\hat{X}_{t_d})$. \end{enumerate} In a recent working paper \cite{zhongexactsimmaxid2021} have independently developed a simulation algorithm for continuous max-id processes on compact domains $T$ under the assumption of continuous marginal distributions.
-Their algorithm follows similar ideas as our approach by mimicking \cite[Algorithm 1]{dombryengelkeoestingexactsimmaxstable2016} in the max-id case.
-However, their algorithm may not provide an exact output at locations $t_1,\ldots, t_d$, see Remark \ref{remconddistmaxidprocess} below.
-Moreover, our framework is slightly more general than that of \cite{zhongexactsimmaxid2021}, since we explicitly consider arbitrary locally compact metric spaces $T$ as index sets and possibly non-continuous marginal distributions. \\ This level of generality is necessary, since we want to put special emphasis on simulation algorithms for exchangeable max-id sequences which have locally compact (but not compact) index sets and possibly non-continuous marginal distributions.
-The focus on exchangeable max-id sequences is motivated by the recent results of \cite{brueckmaischererexminidid2020}, who uniquely characterize the distribution of exchangeable min-id sequences $1/\bmX:=\lc 1/X_i\rc_{i\in\N}$ in terms of the law of a non-negative non-decreasing stochastic process $H=\lc H_t\rc_{t\in\R}$ with the property that for every given $n\in\N$ there exist i.i.d.\ stochastic processes $\lc H^{(i,n)}\rc_{1\leq i\leq n }$ such that
+The intensity measure $\mu(\cdot):=\e\lk N(\cdot) \rk$ of the PRM $N$ is also called the exponent measure of $\bmX$ and it uniquely characterizes its distribution.
+The initial motivation for our simulation algorithm for $\bmX$ stems from \cite[Algorithm 1]{dombryengelkeoestingexactsimmaxstable2016}, who have provided an exact simulation algorithm for continuous max-stable processes.
+In this paper, we generalize the ideas of \cite{dombryengelkeoestingexactsimmaxstable2016} to a simulation algorithm for continuous max-id processes.
+The key ingredient of their simulation algorithms is the PRM representation of $\bmX$ in (\ref{eqnmaxidrepasprm}) and its associated exponent measure.
+Basically, both simulation algorithms can be deduced from results of \cite{dombryeyiminkostrongmixing2012,dombryeyiminkoconddist2013} about the conditional distribution of a specific decomposition of the PRM $N$.
+This specific decomposition of the PRM $N$ allows to simulate only those functions which are relevant to determine the values of $\bmX$ at certain locations $t_1,\ldots,t_d$ and to approximate the whole sample path of $\bmX$ via the pointwise maximum over those finitely many functions.
+The mechanism of our simulation algorithm can be summarized as follows. \begin{enumerate} \item Simulate only those functions $\lc f^{(1)}_j\rc_{1\leq j\leq k_1}$ which maximize (\ref{eqnmaxidrepasprm}) at the first location $t_1$. \item For $n\in\{2,\ldots,d\}$: Given the maximizing functions at locations $t_1,\ldots,t_{n-1}$, i.e.\ $\Big\{ f^{(i)}_j \mid 1\leq i \leq n-1 ,\ 1\leq j\leq k_i\Big\}$, we only simulate those functions $\lc f^{(n)}_j\rc_{1\leq j\leq k_{n}}$ which possibly contribute to the maximum in (\ref{eqnmaxidrepasprm}) at location $t_{n}$. \item Use $\hat{\bmX}=\max_{\{1\leq j\leq k_n,1\leq n\leq d\}} f^{(n)}_j$ to approximate the sample path of $\bmX$ and additionally obtain $(X_{t_1},\ldots,X_{t_d})=(\hat{X}_{t_1},\ldots,\hat{X}_{t_d})$. \end{enumerate}